rob-allison/devart-template/project_posts/2014-03-16-Flower-Growth-Structure.md

 https://www.youtube.com/watch?v=3ohcjxW7ZsQ

-The logical structure illustrated above can be used to control the expression of DNA as the digital flower grows, creating the effects desired.
+The logical structure illustrated above can be used to control (and be controlled by) the expression of DNA as the digital flower grows.